jbert/aoc/NOTES.md

 Had an annoying bug due to shallow copy of the state - maps.Clone() for the win.

+Part 2 needs optimisation (or a better algorithm).

+Baseline (part 1 only):
+19.85user 1.42system 0:13.42elapsed 158%CPU (0avgtext+0avgdata 2352868maxresident)k

+Profile (and thinking) suggests we're doing lots of map lookup and copying.
+Lets use numbers instead of string labels (and correspondingly, arrays instead of maps)

+After using integers for most:
+17.42user 0.56system 0:17.23elapsed 104%CPU (0avgtext+0avgdata 381424maxresident)k

 ## Day 13

 Tried a couple of things to make the parsing easier, but ultimately "char at a